-The Articles of Association provide that the Board of Directors must consist of at least three members.
+Further to a change in the Articles of Association decided at the shareholders' meeting of June 26, 2020, the Board of Directors must consist of at least two members (before the change, at least three members).
 The Chairman of the Board of Directors and the members of the Board of Directors shall be elected individually by the shareholders' meeting for a term of office until the next annual shareholders' meeting.
 Members of the Board of Directors whose term of office has expired shall be immediately eligible for re-election, without limitation.